magento/merchdocs/src/marketing/price-rules-cart-coupon.md

 ### Method 1: Run a test campaign

-1. Generate the dynamic URL as described above, and insert it into a dotdigital test campaign.
+1. Generate the dynamic URL as described above and insert it into a dotdigital test campaign.

 1. Run the test campaign and check your email for the code.